USA Banner

 SSO Program Certification

-By April 15, 2019, each state with a rail transit system(s) must be federally certified for compliance with the SSO Program rule (49 CFR Part 674).
-To help states meet the requirements, FTA has developed a SSO Certification Toolkit that provides guidance for program requirements and offers technical assistance to SSO agencies.
+Each state with a rail transit system(s) must be federally certified for compliance with the SSO Program rule (49 CFR Part 674).
+To help states meet the requirements, FTA developed an SSO Certification Toolkit that provides guidance for program requirements and offers technical assistance to SSOAs.
 Prior to certification, FTA may conduct on-site verification or require states to address any deficiencies.
-These activities must be completed before the April 15, 2019 deadline.
-FTA recommends that states submit their SSO Program certification applications by April 15, 2018 and no later than September 30, 2018.